dnarabaci/monte_carlo_simulation/README.md

     - monitor graph has a line for average point count*100 for visibility

 not implemented
-#'    - explore two settings, one which favors fewer points, one which favors more points
+    - explore two settings, one which favors fewer points, one which favors more points
-#'    - but both point groups should at least survive 25 iterations
+    - both point groups should at least survive 25 iterations

 ## Getting started